fateofficial/quartz/content/DTG/Propositional Logic.md

 ## Connectives

-In propositional logic generally we use five connectives which are lol
+In propositional logic generally we use five connectives which are lol dsadas ad asfs

 - OR (∨)